sorantis/vagrant-spark-zeppelin/README.md

 ##Changed since fork:

+###EDIT(February 9, 2017)

+* Updated Spark to 2.1.0 for Hadoop 2.6
+* Updated Zeppelin to 0.7, which is now installed from binary.

 ###EDIT(June 30, 2016)

 * Updated Spark to 1.6.1 for Hadoop 2.6 and Zeppelin to current, bulit from master